w3c/trace-context/trace_context/overview.md

 Notably, the `tracestate` field is unreliant on data in the `traceparent`.

-Libraries and platforms MUST propagate `traceparent` and `tracestate` headers to guarantee that trace will not be broken. `Correlation-Context` header is a companion header representing user-defined baggage associated with the trace.
-Libraries and platforms MAY propagate this header.
+Libraries and platforms MUST propagate `traceparent` and `tracestate` headers to guarantee that trace will not be broken.